 Due to our just-in-time sourcing model, we may have to send you a

 substitute ingredient.
 Not to worry!
 We make sure every ingredient

 sent to you meets our high quality standards.
 We’ll keep you

 informed should a switch occur, so please check the ingredient

 Cut potatoes into ¼" sticks.
 Place potatoes on prepared baking sheet and toss with 2 tsp. olive oil, ¼ tsp. salt, and a pinch of pepper.

-Spread into a single layer and bake in hot oven until lightly browned, 20 minutes, tossing fries once halfway through.
+Spread into a single layer and bake in hot oven, 10 minutes.

-After fries have baked 20 minutes, toss again, and bake until golden brown, 18-20 minutes.
+Carefully, toss fries again and bake again until golden brown, 18-20 minutes.

 While fries bake, prepare ingredients.